Finite Rank Perturbations of Linear Relations and Matrix Pencils: Introduction

+\end{itemize} Later, in Section \ref{KCF}, we explain how to interpret this result in terms of the Kronecker invariants associated to the Kronecker canonical forms of the matrix pencils $P$ and $P+Q$.

-This result follows from the corresponding result for one-dimensional perturbations of linear relations.
-This is the content of Sections \ref{Linear Relations} and \ref{Osterei}, which is of independent interest.
+Theorem \ref{grosserWurf} follows from the corresponding result for one-dimensional perturbations of linear relations, which is the second main result of this paper.
+It is the content of Sections \ref{Linear Relations} and \ref{Osterei}, which is of independent interest.
 More precisely, given linear relations $A$ and $B$ in a linear space $X$ which are one-dimensional perturbations of each other, we show that $N(A^{n+1})/N(A^n)$ is finite-dimensional if and only if $N(B^{n+1})/N(B^n)$ is finite-dimensional and, in this case,

 Here $N(A)$ denotes the kernel of the linear relation $A$, that is, the set of all $x\in X$ such that $\{x,0\}\in A$.
 If, in addition, $A\subset B$ or $B\subset A$, we show that the left-hand side in \eqref{abschaetzung2222} is bounded by $n$.
 However, in Section \ref{s:sharpness} we show that the bound in \eqref{abschaetzung2222} is sharp.
 It is worth mentioning that if $A$ and $B$ are linear operators in $X$ the left-hand side in \eqref{abschaetzung2222} is bounded by $1$, see \cite{blmt}.